Advection Equation

 \[\begin{equation} \Delta{t} \le \frac{\textrm{min}\left(\Delta{x},\Delta{y}\right)}{\textrm{max}\left(v_x,v_y\right)}, \end{equation}\]

-where $\Delta{x}$ and $\Delta{y}$ are the spatial resolutions in the $x$- and $y$-directions, and $v_x$, $v_y$ are the corresponding velocity components.
+where $\Delta{x}$ and $\Delta{y}$ denote the grid spacing in the $x$- and $y$-directions, and $v_x$ and $v_y$ are the corresponding velocity components.
+This condition ensures that no particle travels farther than the minimum grid spacing within a single time step.

 Examples

-See the examples documentation for further details.
+See the examples documentation for additional details.